Posts

 Image

-"A Custom Among the Lower Class of People" George Low, describing the Orkney Isles, in his travels, tells of the customs that local people attached to the stone circles before the 1770s.
+The Orkney Riddle "A Custom Among the Lower Class of People" George Low, describing the Orkney Isles, in his travels, tells of the customs that local people attached to the stone circles before the 1770s.
 He writes that, “ There was a custom among the lower class of people in this country which has entirely subsided within these 20 or 30 years.
 Upon the first day of every new year the common people, from all parts of the country, met at the Kirk of Stainhouse, each person having provision for four or five days; they continued there for that time dancing and feasting in the kirk.
-This meeting gave the young people an opportunity of seeing each other, which seldom failed in making four or five marriages every year; and to secure each other’s love, till an opportunity of celebrating their nuptials, they had re- course to the following solemn engagements: The parties agreed stole from the rest of their companions, and went to the Temple of the Moon, where the woman, in presence of the man, fel...
+This meeting gave the young people an opportunity of seeing each other, which seldom failed in making four or five marriages every year; and to secure each other’s love, till an opportunity of celebrating their nuptials, they had re- course to the following solemn engagements: The parties agreed stole from the rest of their companions, and went to the Temple of the Moon, where the woman, in presen...

 The Ness of Brodgar Excavation